CSCfi/pebbles/doc/source/how_to_install_on_cpouta.rst

 Save the new environment and enable it in the Environments list.

-Launch a test instance
+Launch a test environment_session
 ----------------------

 Go to 'Dashboard' tab.
 If you have not uploaded your ssh public key yet, you'll see a notice with a link to do so in the Environment list.
 Click the link and upload or generate a public key.

-Go back to 'Dashboard' and launch an instance.
-You'll notice the new instance in the Instance list.
-Click on the instance name, that will take you to the detailed view, where you can see the provisioning logs and update access to your IP once the instance is up and running.
+Go back to 'Dashboard' and launch an environment_session.
+You'll notice the new environment_session in the EnvironmentSession list.
+Click on the environment_session name, that will take you to the detailed view, where you can see the provisioning logs and update access to your IP once the environment_session is up and running.
 Click on 'Query client IP' to let the system take an educated guess of your IP and then 'Change client IP'.
-Now the instance firewall is open to that given IP.
+Now the environment_session firewall is open to that given IP.
 Copy the ssh -command from the Access field above and paste that to a terminal (or an ssh-client):

     $ ssh cloud-user@86.50.xxx.xxx